 An Outcome Focus Makes It Tempting to Cheat

 Have you ever wondered why some of the largest frauds, scandals, and even criminal behavior in business are perpetrated by people who already have so much power and money that they shouldn’t need more?
-In some cases, the cause is a serious psychological issue, such as white collar sociopathy.
+In some cases the cause is a serious psychological issue, such as white collar sociopathy.
 But far more frequently, and in less obvious ways, bad behavior can result from an outcome focus.
 When people, companies, or teams focus solely on outcomes they are tempted to do whatever it takes to achieve them.
 When management relentlessly pressures people for quotas, accounts, and profits instead of providing coaching, support, and guidance to achieve these outcomes, the stage is set for unethical behavior.
 The message is clear: Deliver the results, however you need to, or you’re out of here.

-How to Find a Balanced Solution
+Find a Balanced Solution

-You need to embrace both a process and outcome focus to be sustainably excellent, and you need to know how to use each properly.
+We need to embrace both a process and outcome focus to be sustainably excellent, and we need to use each properly.
 Begin with the outcome focus.
-Clearly define what you are trying to achieve.
+Clearly identify what you are trying to achieve.
 This is important for motivation and direction.
-But once your outcome is clearly defined, you have to shift to a process focus.
-What should you do to get there?
-This involves a clearly defined process plan.
+But once your outcome is clearly defined, you need to shift to a process focus.
+What do I need to do to get there?
 Depending on your desired outcome, you might design a training plan, an education plan, a competition plan, a relationship plan, or a business plan.
+The process plan has to be very detailed, with specific daily and weekly tasks you believe will allow you to achieve your goals.

 Once your desired outcome and process plan are clear, it’s all about discipline.
-The process plan has to be very detailed, with clear daily and weekly tasks.
 Continually evaluate your adherence to the process.
 When I work with performers to create process plans, we develop progress goals along the way.
 They occur in three-month, six-month, and yearly intervals.
 When the time comes to evaluate these goals, you have either achieved them or you haven’t.
 If you met the goal, carry on!
 Bring the confidence and sense of accomplishment with you along the journey.

-If you did not achieve a goal, this nearly always occurs because the individual or team failed to do what they committed to do on a daily/weekly basis.
+If you did not achieve a progress goal, this nearly always occurs because the individual or team failed to do what they committed to do on a daily/weekly basis.
 The problem was not the process, it was the person.
-We can all identify things we would like to have happen in our future, but many of us do not have the discipline to consistently follow a process to achieve the dream.
+We can all identify things we would like to create in our future, but many of us do not have the discipline to consistently follow a process to achieve the dream.
 On the rare occasions when a goal is not met along the way and the daily/weekly goals were performed, the process needs refinement.
 You either need additions to the daily/weekly goals, or the goals you set along the way were unrealistic.
-Adjust as necessary, dust yourself off, learn your lessons, and get back in the arena!
+Adjust as necessary, dust yourself off, learn your lessons, and get back into the arena!

 The relationship between process and outcome is paradoxical.
 Sustainable excellence is a process, approach, philosophy, and discipline.
 If you remain focused on the process of achieving excellence, the outcomes will take care of themselves.
 That is the nature of the paradox.
 You will be more successful by focusing on what you need to do on a daily basis than by focusing on the grand prize while you’re in the process of achieving it.
-If you instead focus on outcomes rather than process during the journey, get ready for undue stress, pressure, choking, or perhaps unethical behavior in yourself and others.
+If you focus on outcomes rather than process during the journey, get ready for undue stress, pressure, choking, or perhaps unethical behavior in yourself and others.
 And remember not to confuse success with excellence, as we learned in a previous blog!